SparkPost/support-docs/content/docs/getting-started/getting-started-sparkpost.md

 ### Email Templates And Personalization

-If you're sending similar content to lots of people, Templates let you write the message once using substitution variables and logic for personalization.
+If you are sending similar content to lots of people, Templates let you write the message once using substitution variables and logic for personalization.
 You can create and edit templates on your account in the [Templates](https://app.sparkpost.com/templates) ([EU](https://app.eu.sparkpost.com/templates)) page.
 Check the SparkPost [template language](https://developers.sparkpost.com/api/template-language/) for information on how to personalize your emails.

 ### Service Providers - Subaccounts